ur4me/Titanic/README.md

 #Set up Working directory
 setwd('c:/Kaggle') #Location where you saved train.csv and test.csv files.

 #We need to Combine train.csv and test.csv files in order to fill up the missing values.
-I will change brank cells to ?쏯A?? as it is easier to fill up the missing values.
+I will change brank cells to NAs as it is easier to fill up the missing values.

 #Combine train.csv and test.csv files
 train <- read.csv('train.csv', na.strings = c("", "NA"), stringsAsFactors = F)